 from training.npr.org: https://training.npr.org/sources/isabel-araiza/

 Isabel Araiza is an associate professor of sociology at Texas A&M, Corpus Christi, where she teaches in the Mexican American and women and gender studies programs.
-She’s an expert on sociology and its intersections with education, social class and inequality.
-Araiza spoke up against the university’s plans for in-person classes in fall 2020.

-Van C. Tran is an associate professor of sociology at the City University of New York who studies the integration of immigrants and their children, ethnic and racial categories, diversity and intergroup relations, neighborhood gentrification, and urban poverty and social inequality.
+Van C. Tran is a professor of sociology at CUNY who studies the integration of immigrants and their children, ethnic and racial categories, diversity and intergroup relations, neighborhood gentrification, and urban poverty and social inequality.

 Jennifer L. Eberhardt is a professor of psychology at Stanford University and a 2014 MacArthur Fellow.
-Eberhardt is a social psychologist who focuses on what she describes as “the stereotypical associations between blacks and crime.”
-She is co-director of Social Psychological Answers to Real-World Questions (SPARQ) at Stanford.